-World Cup is a global sensation, and if the spectators are anxious before each game, you can only imagine how the players are feeling.
+World Cup is a global sensation, and if the spectators are anxious before each game, especially if they are regulars on sites like bonusnewjersey.com, you can only imagine how the players are feeling.
 The matches must be truly stressful and exhausting, which maybe makes you wonder, what do players eat during the world cup?
 You can probably guess that all of them have a professional nutritionist and some teams even have a professional chef, but the question is what do they eat?
 Here we will go over the meals of champions, and discuss the diet of top echelon athletes during the World Cup.

 The most crucial element for football players’ diet is glycogen.
 It is assimilated through carbs, and therefore the food that the players eat is rich in fat.
 Of course, this is not something they would consume before the game, but it is a good choice to eat fat-rich food a few hours before the training.
 Their training includes a lot of sprinting and jumping, and depending on the player’s position on the team they burn around 3500 calories per training and about 1200 during the match.

 Energy Bars and Cereal